-Raised in DeKalb County on her family farm, Clifford considers herself blessed to be back in DeKalb raising her daughter, Charlotte, near their generational farm.
-As a Wealth Partner with Credent Wealth Management, she empowers those around her by guiding them through their financial walk and partnering in the accomplishment of their goals.
+Raised in DeKalb County on her family farm, Clifford considers herself blessed to be back in DeKalb raising her daughters, Charlotte and Letty, near their generational farm.
+As a Financial Advisor with Phillips Financial, she empowers those around her by guiding them through their financial walk and partnering in the accomplishment of their goals.
 With an attitude of gratitude, Clifford is passionate about developing those around her.

 She serves as a board member and volunteer for Image of Hope, superintendent and fundraising chair for DeKalb County 4-H Council, Big Sister in Big Brothers Big Sisters, and Social Chair for Young Professionals of DeKalb County.
 “I have admired the positive changes our downtown has experienced within the last 10 years.
 I am excited to integrate my education, experience, and passions to make an impact and represent Credent’s dedication to our community along the way,” said Clifford.

-Mark joined the United Way of DeKalb County in March of 2021.
-Graduated from Fort Wayne Christian HS in 2003.
+Mark is the Corporate Development Director for PBS in Fort Wayne.
 He attended Hillsdale FWB College in Moore, OK.

 "I love DeKalb County.
 When the opportunity came up for me to join UWDC, I took it right away.
 I believe that we are all called to serve our community.
 This is a great way for me to serve the people of DeKalb and try to make it a better place for everyone to live, work and play.
 Thank you for letting me invest in this great County."